Customerly/Customerly-iOS-SDK/README.md

 Customerly.sharedInstance.verboseLogging = true
 ```

-**3)** From iOS 10, you'll need to make sure that you add `NSPhotoLibraryUsageDescription` & `NSCameraUsageDescription` to your Info.plist so that your users have the ability to upload photos in Customerly's chat.
+**3)** From iOS 10, you'll need to make sure that you add `NSPhotoLibraryUsageDescription` & `NSCameraUsageDescription` to your Info.plist so that your users can upload photos in Customerly's chat.
 Furthermore remember to set the `NSAppTransportSecurity` to `NSAllowsArbitraryLoads`.

 **If in doubt, you can look at the examples in the demo application.**